paycoreio/docs/docs/connectors/coinspaid/index.md

 * activated API Key --> Public Key
 * API Secret --> Secret Key

 Also, choose Test Mode if you want to test connection with CoinsPaid.
-Choose API URL that your CoinsPaid account uses.
+Choose API URL that your CoinsPaid account uses: `https://app.cryptoprocessing.com/api/v2` or `https://app.alphapo.net/api/v2`.

 !!! success
     You have connected **CoinsPaid** account!